BMccorm/fitness-tracker/README.md

 ## Description

 This workout tracker displays exercise statistics over the span of a week.
 Continually update the tracker by adding new cardio or resistance workouts.
-The app runs on node, handle routes with Express and stores information using mongo.
+The app runs on node, handles routes with Express and stores information using mongo.

 ## Installation
 This user-friendly interface does not require installation.
 It's hosted on Heroku and can be found [here](https://fitness-tracker-bm.herokuapp.com/).